 As we reached the base, the Gehaiden was looking absolutely stunning in the night.

-The Rice Planting Festival in Fushimi Inari Taisha Shrine
+Rice Planting Festival in Fushimi Inari Taisha Shrine

-In Fushimi Inari Taisha Shrine, you can get a brief glimpse of this ancient Japanese culture.
-The Shinto rituals for prosperity and good harvests include seeding, planting, and harvest festivals that are held respectively on April 12th, June 10th, and October 25th.
+Rice has been very important for Japanese people for centuries, and farmers have always worked hard together to cultivate rice.
+At Fushimi Inari-taisha, you can get a brief glimpse of this ancient Japanese culture.
+The Shinto rituals for prosperity and good harvests include seeding, planting, and harvest festivals are held respectively on April 12th, June 10th, and October 25th.